shadow-coder-git/encrypter/README.md

 # encrypter
-Encryption script which provides security to your code
+Encryption script which provides security to your data